manelpuig/rUBot_mecanum_ws/Documentation/02_rUBot_mecanum_bringup.md

   ```
   > Important!: This changes have to be made in the library files where Arduino is installed (usually in /home/arduino/libraries).
 This can be found when in arduino IDLE we go to settings to see the Exemples folder.

+Let's **upload the Arduino program: rUBot_drive_mpuig.ino** (there is a number version):
+- with filesystem manager go to Documentation/files/Arduino folder
+- Select the last program version and uncompress the file in the same folder
+- Open the main program rUBot_drive_mpuig.ino
+- verify the board is Arduino Mega and port tty/ACM0
+- upload the program to arduino board (any ROS bringup previous execution has to be closed!)

 When we power the arduino board, this program starts and a new node appears in the ROS environment.
 To test its behaviour we have to run:
 ```xml
 roscore